France grabs for power over Alstom future with new takeover law

 PARIS (Reuters) - The French government gave itself the power to block foreign corporate takeovers in “strategic” sectors on Thursday, throwing up a potential roadblock to General Electric’s (GE.N) $16.9 billion bid for Alstom’s (ALSO.PA) energy assets.

-The decree swiftly drew a warning against “protectionism” from the EU official in charge of competition, and was called a “bad idea” by French employers’ group MEDEF.
-General Electric (GE) said it would pursue its talks for a deal with Alstom, but some analysts suggested rival suitor Siemens would now be encouraged.
+The decree swiftly drew a warning against “protectionism” from the EU official in charge of competition and was called a “bad idea” by French employers’ group MEDEF.
+General Electric (GE) said it would pursue its talks for a deal with Alstom, but some analysts suggested it would encourage rival suitor Siemens.

 The move extends a 2005 law on defense and other industries and gives the state much-increased powers to block foreign takeovers in the energy, water, transport, telecoms and health sectors - potentially affecting about a quarter of the companies in France’s CAC-40 blue-chip equities index.